CubingZA/CubingZA-Website/README.md

 ### Deploying to production

 1. Clone this repository.
+2. Create the file `server/config/production.env` and set environment variables and secrets.
+You can start by copying the sample file `server/config/local.env.sample`.
-2. Start all of the necessary services with `docker compose up --build`.
+3. Start all of the necessary services with `docker compose up --build`.
-3. If necessary, restore the database from a backup.
+4. If necessary, restore the database from a backup.
-4. Create cron jobs to run `scripts/getWCAdb.sh` and `scripts/RecordUpdator.py` once a day.
+5. Create cron jobs to run `scripts/getWCAdb.sh` and `scripts/RecordUpdator.py` once a day.
 Ideally the record update should run about 2 hours after the WCA database update.

 ## Contributing